parsiya/parsiya.net/themes/hugo-octopress/README.md

 ## <a name="menu"></a>Navigation menu
 Links to the left of the navigation menu (everything other than the search input field and RSS icon) can be configured here.
 Navigation menu is generated using the `hugo-octopress/layouts/partials/navigation.html` template.

+All links open in a new window except links to root.
+If the URL is "/" the link will not open in a new window.

 Links are sorted according to weight from left to right.
 For example a link with weight of `-10` will be to the left of another link with weight `0` or `10`.
 Links can be added to the `config.toml` as follows: